The Bankrate promise

 What does comprehensive insurance cover?

-As you can see, comprehensive is protection from several things that could easily damage or destroy your car.
-Because of this, many insurance experts consider comprehensive to be a vital part of their auto insurance.
+Comprehensive covers several things that could easily damage or destroy your car.
+Because of this, many insurance experts consider comprehensive to be a vital part of an auto insurance policy.

 How much does comprehensive coverage cost?